b-thi/Projects/README.md

-# predicting-nhl-standings
-A PDF of my very first modelling project
+# A Repo of my Projects